EECA-NZ/TIMES-NZ-Model-Files/TIMES-NZ-INTERNAL-QA/assets/app_use.md

 This app is designed to explore all result outputs of TIMES-NZ 3.0.
-It is intended as an "explorer", allowing a user or developer to browse or interrogate results.

-### Scenario selection

-Each chart displays the currently selected scenario, and optionally can compare results to a second scenario.

-Currently available scenarios:

- - traditional-v3_0_0: Traditional scenario
- - traditional-v3_0_0-highcarbon: As Traditional, but with a higher carbon price path.
+For every chart, you can select the way the bars are grouped, and filter the data based on the underlying structure.

+Filter options update based on your current selection.
+For example, if you select the "Industrial" sector group, then only Industral subsectors will be available in the Sector filter options.

+Select any available scenario from the dropdown to explore, or optionally compare two different scenarios in any chart.

 ### Explorer tabs